TartanMalcolm/Dreamcatching/Card Game/TracerBullet21/login.md

-# Dreamcatcher Login Sequence
+# Dreamcatcher Login sequenceTest

+## Header
-Name: Login
+ - Name: LoginTest
-Description: the sequence diagram for loging a user into the Dreamcatcher
+ - Description: The sequence used to login a User to Dreamcatcher.
+ - Entities Used:
+    - Dave - The Contributor.
+    - Artifact
+    - Backchat
+    - Hal
+    - Git

+## Starting state
+None.

+## Expertation

+Dave now logged in and talking to Hal

 ---
 ```mermaid